The launch of High-Level Humanitarian Financing Report

 We cannot do it all and neither should we try.
 This is where local strength and dignity need to play their part.

 In addressing Secretary-General Ban Ki-Moon’s original brief so completely, you will hear from the co-chairs of the panel and read in the report that the contributors have succeeded in:

 - showing how to increase the available resources for global humanitarian aid,

 - offering ways to make humanitarian aid more predictable and timely,

-- and suggesting answers for improving efficiency of deployment of aid on the ground.
+- and suggesting answers for improving the efficiency of deployment of aid on the ground.

 I would like to note that the majority of proposals put forward are squarely in line with our position in the UAE, as well as our aspirations.

 Partnership should always be at the heart of everything we seek to do.
-Partnership between agencies, between individuals… partnership between nations.
+Partnership between agencies, between individuals, a partnership between nations.

 Partnership and commitment, something the founding fathers of the UAE understood and utilised when they built our nation.